Utility to close coal power plants in Ohio, Pennsylvania | WHIZ News

 The company says it can’t compete in the regional wholesale markets that are managed by PJM Interconnection.

 FES Generation Companies and Chief Nuclear Officer Donald Moul said in a statement the decision was difficult.
-Moul added that coal and nuclear power plants are losing out to cheaper energy sources like electricity and natural gas.
+Moul added that coal and nuclear power plants are losing out to cheaper energy sources such as natural gas.

 FirstEnergy announced earlier this year it would shut down its three nuclear plants.